top of page

 4) Filter Your Shower and Bath Water

-Alright—we fixed the drinking water.
+Alright—you fixed the drinking water.
 But what about the water that flows over your skin every day?

 Your skin is your largest organ, and it absorbs much of what it’s exposed to.
 The good news: it’s an easy fix.